-(2) Alternatively, a director may rely on an average of the per-square-foot Bexar Appraisal District-assessed values in the vicinity.
+(2) Alternatively, in cases where the property is not developable as provided under the Chapter 35 (Unified Development Code) of the City of San Antonio, a director may rely on an average of the per-square-foot Bexar Appraisal District-assessed values in the vicinity.
 If the property being appraised does not have structures improvements, the director should consider only land values, not improvement values.